Rhyngoh/Trivia-Game/README.md

 ___
 ### Bonus material:
 * ~~If you want an easter egg, get less than 3 correct answers and find out!~~

+___
+The making of this game involves understanding in jQuery, javascript, and setting timers/intervals.
+The HTML was made using Bootstrap while the rest of the majority was made using jQuery.